jeanbou/MOOCs/Coursera/Google_IT_Support__Specialization/Course_1_Technical_Support_Fundamentals/Week6/Troubleshooting_Best_Practices_Graded_Quiz.md

 --

--Asking the customer to choose.
+- Asking the customer to choose.
 (INCORRECT)

 Always start by reinstalling the OS.